DiademShoukralla/topl-project/README.md

 ### To run the API server

-Prior to running, you must copy .env.template to .env and supply a GNews API Key.
+Prior to running, you must copy .env.template to .env and supply API Keys for the news sources.
 Please reach out if you require mine.

+I opted not to use GNews for this project since the returned articles do not include the articles' authors.

 ```
 > npm i